Josh Lowe Player Props: Rays vs. Red Sox

-After going 2-for-4 with a home run and an RBI in his most recent game, Josh Lowe and the Tampa Bay Rays face the Boston Red Sox (who will hand the ball to Chris Sale) at 6:40 PM ET on Wednesday.
+After going 0-for-0 in his last game, Josh Lowe and the Tampa Bay Rays take on the Boston Red Sox (who will start Corey Kluber) at 1:10 PM ET on Thursday.

-In his most recent game, he hit a home run while going 2-for-4 against the Red Sox.

 Josh Lowe Game Info & Props vs. the Red Sox